Updated: Feb 15

 Adductor tendinopathy is a common cause of groin pain in runners.
-In this article I discuss what three exercises may not be useful during the early stages of your rehab.
+In this article, we discuss what three exercises may not be useful during the early stages of your rehab.
 These are exercises that are commonly prescribed by physios but often just end up making the pain worse.
-Check out the video below if you would like more detailed advice about the treatment and rehabilitation of adductor tendinopathy.
+Remember, if you need more help with an injury, you're welcome to consult our team of sports physios online via video call.

-Exercise nr 1: Side Lying Adduction
+Exercise 1: Side Lying Adduction

 This exercise is, in my opinion, a pretty useless one to do and extremely likely to make your pain worse.
 I wish therapists would stop prescribing this for adductor injuries.
 Here’s why I say this:

-When you have an injury in your adductor tendons (like adductor tendinopathy) it usually hurts when you compress your groin e.g. when your leg crosses the mid-line of your body.
-These patients will usually report pain with crossing their legs while sitting, or if they sleep at night and the injured leg is on top or if they sit in soft chairs that allow their hips to flex a lot.
-This exercise takes the leg into that position and then also contracts the adductors which increases the compression even more.
+When you have an injury in your adductor tendons (like adductor tendinopathy), it usually hurts when you compress your groin, e.g. when your leg crosses the mid-line of your body.
+These patients will usually report pain with crossing their legs while sitting, or if they sleep at night and the injured leg is on top, or if they sit in soft chairs that allow their hips to flex a lot.
+This exercise takes the leg into that position and then also contracts the adductors, which increases the compression even more.
 It’s like pressing on a bruise – the more you do it, the more sensitive the bruise (tendons) becomes and the worse your pain gets.

-It’s a very low load exercise so you won’t be getting much strength gains from it.
+It’s a very low load exercise, so you won’t be getting much strength gains from it.
 There are plenty of other low load exercises to choose from during the early rehab stages.

 It works the muscle in a position that we actually want to avoid in sport – excessive adduction of the leg has been linked to all sorts of injuries.
 There are plenty of other exercises where you can work the adductors in more functional positions.

-Exercise nr 2: Adductor Squeezes
+Exercise 2: Adductor Squeezes

 Start by placing an object between your legs that will keep them either in neutral or in slight abduction when you squeeze.
 A football works well.

 Don’t squeeze as hard as you can.
-Start off by just squeezing at 60 to 70% of maximum and slowly build the intensity over time.
+Start off by just squeezing at 60% to 70% of maximum and slowly build the intensity over time.

-Exercise nr 3: Adduction With Bands
+Exercise 3: Adduction With Exercise Bands

-Again, this is a useful exercise which I use often but I find that it is better to add it into the programme during the later stages of the rehab process.
-During the first few weeks of a rehab programme I find that doing any exercise that really isolates the adductor muscles tend to flare them up.
-In my experience it works much better if you do global exercises, that work the adductors in combination with the hamstrings or quads, and then add in more targeted work once the tendons have calmed down a bit.
+Again, this is a useful exercise which I use often, but I find that it is better to add it into the programme during the later stages of the rehab process.
+During the first few weeks of a rehab programme, I find that doing any exercise that really isolates the adductor muscles tend to flare them up.
+In my experience, it works much better if you do global exercises that work the adductors in combination with the hamstrings or quads, and then add in more targeted work once the tendons have calmed down a bit.

 About the Author